Overthrowing monopolies. Predictions

 Let us look at the direction in which the Internet is now evolving in terms of technology, and what new challenges this development poses to us.

 What is Web 3.0 and Web3?

 These two terms, while similar in name, describe different concepts.
-At the same time, they do not exclude, but even complement each other and the Web 2.0.
-Just as the Web 2.0 harmoniously complements the Web.
-It is possible that in the future the terms Web 3.0 and Web3 will be merged, but for now it is useful to consider them separately.
+At the same time, they do not exclude but even complement each other and Web 2.0.
+Just as Web 2.0 harmoniously complements the Web.
+It is possible that in the future the terms Web 3.0 and Web3 will be merged, but for now, it is useful to consider them separately.

 The Web3 concept, which emerged in 2014, refers to systems based on distributed blockchain, decentralisation and tokenisation technologies.